reposense/RepoSense/docs/ug/usingReports.md

 </box>

 * Hover over a contribution bar to see the exact amount of the contribution.
-* If an author contributed significantly higher than other authors, the contribution bar can _overflow_ into multiple lines.
+* If an author contributed significantly higher than other authors, the contribution bar could _overflow_ into multiple lines.

 <box type="info" seamless>

-We allow contribution bars to overflow into multiple lines (rather than adjust the scale to fit the maximum bar length) to prevent a minority of <tooltip content="i.e., those contributing an unusually high amount of code">outliers</tooltip> affecting the scale of the majority.
+We allow contribution bars to overflow into multiple lines (rather than adjust the scale to fit the maximum bar length) to prevent a minority of <tooltip content="i.e., those contributing an unusually high amount of code">outliers</tooltip> from affecting the scale of the majority.
 </box>

 #### Tool bar

 The `Tool Bar` at the top of the Chart panel provides a set of configuration options that control the Chart panel.
-* `Search` : filters the author and repository by keywords.
+* `Search`: filters the author and repository by keywords.
   * Multiple keywords/terms can be used, separated by spaces.
   * Entries that contain _any_ (not necessarily _all_) of the search terms will be displayed.
-  * The keywords used to filter author and repository are case-insensitive.
+  * The keywords used to filter the author and repository are case-insensitive.
-* `Group by` : grouping criteria for the rows of results
+* `Group by`: grouping criteria for the rows of results
-  * `None` : results will not be grouped in any particular way.
+  * `None`: results will not be grouped in any particular way.
-  * `Repo/Branch` : results will be grouped by repositories and its' associating branches.
+  * `Repo/Branch`: results will be grouped by repositories and its' associating branches.
-  * `Author` : results will be grouped by the name of the author.
+  * `Author`: results will be grouped by the name of the author.
 Contributions made to multiple repositories by a particular author will be grouped under the author.
 * `Sort groups by`: sorting criteria for the main group.
 See note [1] below.
-  * `Group title` : groups will be sorted by the title of the group (in bold text) in alphabetical order.
+  * `Group title`: groups will be sorted by the title of the group (in bold text) in alphabetical order.
-  * `Contribution` : groups will be sorted by the combined contributions within a group, in the order of number of lines added
+  * `Contribution`: groups will be sorted by the combined contributions within a group, in the order of number of lines added
-  * `Variance` : groups will be sorted by how far the daily contributions are spread out from their average value among all authors involved.
-Detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
+  * `Variance`: groups will be sorted by how far the daily contributions are spread out from their average value among all authors involved.
+A detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
 * `Sort within groups by`: sorting criteria within each group
-  * `Title` : each group will be internally sorted by it's title in alphabetical order.
+  * `Title`: each group will be internally sorted by it's title in alphabetical order.
-  * `Contribution` : each group will be internally sorted by individual contributions in the order of number of lines added
+  * `Contribution`: each group will be internally sorted by individual contributions in the order of number of lines added
-  * `Variance` : each group will be internally sorted by how far the daily contributions are spread out from their average value by each author into a particular repo.
-Detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
+  * `Variance`: each group will be internally sorted by how far the daily contributions are spread out from their average value by each author into a particular repo.
+A detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
-* `Granularity` : the period of time for which commits are aggregated in the Ramp Chart.
+* `Granularity`: the period of time for which commits are aggregated in the Ramp Chart.
     * `Commit`: each commit made is shown as one ramp
     * `Day`: commits within a day (commits made within 00:00 to 23:59) are shown as one ramp
     * `Week`: commits within a week (from Monday 00:00 to Sunday 23:59) are shown as one ramp
-* `Since`, `Until` : the date range for the Ramp Chart (not applied to the Contribution Bars).
+* `Since`, `Until`: the date range for the Ramp Chart (not applied to the Contribution Bars).
-* `Reset date range` : resets the date range of the Ramp Chart to the default date range.
+* `Reset date range`: resets the date range of the Ramp Chart to the default date range.
-* `Breakdown by file type` : toggles the contribution bar to either display the bar by :
+* `Breakdown by file type`: toggles the contribution bar to either display the bar by :
-    * the total lines of codes added (if checkbox is left unchecked), or
+    * the total lines of codes added (if the checkbox is left unchecked), or
-    * a breakdown of the number of lines of codes added to each file type (if checkbox is checked).
+    * a breakdown of the number of lines of codes added to each file type (if the checkbox is checked).
 More info on note [3] below.
-* `Merge group` : merges all the ramp charts of each group into a single ramp chart; aggregates the contribution of each group.
+* `Merge group`: merges all the ramp charts of each group into a single ramp chart; aggregates the contribution of each group.
     * viewing of authored code of the group as a whole is available when `group by repos`.

 Notes:<br>
 [1] **`Sort groups by`**: each main group has its own index and percentile according to its ranking position after sorting (e.g., if the groups are sorted by contribution in descending order, a 25% percentile indicates that the group is in the top 25% of the whole cohort in terms of contribution)<br>
-[2] **`Repo/Branch`**: the repo/branch name is constructed as `ORGANIZATION/REPOSITORY[BRANCH]` (e.g., `resposense/reposense[master]`)<br>
+[2] **`Repo/Branch`**: the repo/branch name is constructed as `ORGANIZATION/REPOSITORY[BRANCH]` (e.g., `reposense/reposense[master]`)<br>
-[3] The total contribution of each group will get updated based on the checked file types and will be taken into account when sorting criteria is contribution.
+[3] The total contribution of each group will get updated based on the checked file types and will be taken into account when the sorting criteria is contribution.

 <box type="tip" seamless>

 **RepoSense support _intelligent_ bookmarks**: Note how the browser URL changes as you modify settings in the report.
-If you send that URL to someone else, that person will be able to use that URL to view the report in the same _view configuration_ you had at the time you copied the URL.
+If you send that URL to someone else, that person will be able to use that URL to view the report in the same _view configuration_ you had when you copied the URL.
 For example, [this URL](https://nus-cs2113-ay1920s2.github.io/tp-dashboard/) and [this URL](https://nus-cs2113-ay1920s2.github.io/tp-dashboard/#search=&sort=groupTitle&sortWithin=title&since=2020-03-01&timeframe=day&mergegroup=true&groupSelect=groupByRepos&breakdown=true) give two different views of the same report.
 </box>

 <!-- ==================================================================================================== -->